 - Inactive products will NOT be available for sale in the merchant account integration.

 Use Case Examples

-If you have a retail store and you'd like to receive a product into inventory, but not sell until a certain date, you can simply deactivate the item for now.
+If you have a retail store and you'd like to receive a product into inventory, but not sell until a certain date, you can simply deactivate the products for now.
 That will keep it from appearing on the point of sale, but will track it in Shopventory.

 If you have a restaurant/bar/café, you likely don't want your employees to be able to sell raw ingredients to your Customers.
-Simply mark those items as Inactive.
+Simply mark those products as Inactive.
 Shopventory will still track them if they're used in Bundles and/or received manually.